Vietnam: Lotus in a Sea of Fire: Background

 Thích Quảng Đức's self-immolation during the Buddhist crisis in Vietnam.

 The book was published in the United States under the name Vietnam: Lotus in a Sea of Fire in 1967 and distributed underground in Vietnam under the name Hoa Sen Trong Biển Lửa.
 The work is rooted in Vietnam's unique Buddhism involving elements of Mahāyāna, Theravada, Thiền (Zen), and Pure Land traditions and building off existing movements in Vietnam.
 Scholars note that engaged Buddhism, the term coined by Nhất Hạnh in the book, is a translation of a concept Nhất Hạnh was engaged in with other Buddhist groups and that already existing in 20th century Vietnamese Buddhism and ongoing reforms in Asian Buddhism such as those introduced by Taixu.
-In the book Ngat Hahn writes "Actualized Buddhism is not something new but has its roots deep in the past.”
+In the book Nhất Hạnh writes "Actualized Buddhism is not something new but has its roots deep in the past.”
 It is “the spirit of openness and tolerance that characterizes Buddhism."
 The title is notable for the recontextualization of the symbol of a Lotus in the mud typically used to symbolize nirvana emerging from samsara but instead of mud the lotus is in the fires of the war, weapons, burned villages, and self-immolation of Thich Quang Duc.

 During the 1950s and early 1960s, Nhat Hanh took on leadership roles that foreshadowed his writing and activism.
 In the early 1950s, he founded The First Lotus Flowers of the Season, a magazine advocating for reform, and later became the editor of Vietnamese Buddhism, the official periodical of the Unified Buddhist Church of Vietnam, which united various Buddhist traditions in response to government persecution.
 After Vietnamese Buddhism was shut down by conservative Buddhist leaders, Nhat Hanh was undeterred and continued to write against government repression and the escalating war in Vietnam.